Michael A. Brown (Canadian politician)

-Michael A. "Mike" Brown (born April 18, 1950) is a former politician in Ontario, Canada and was the Speaker of the Legislative Assembly of Ontario from October 2005 until October 2007.
+Michael Arthur Brown (April 18, 1950 – September 20, 2024) was a Canadian politician in Ontario who was the Speaker of the Legislative Assembly of Ontario from October 2005 until October 2007.
 He sat in the Ontario legislature representing the northern riding of Algoma—Manitoulin for the Ontario Liberal Party from 1987 to 2011.

 Background

-Brown was educated at the University of Western Ontario and Humber College, and worked as a funeral director before entering public life.
-He is a former member of the Manitoulin Planning Board, and is a past president of the Manitoulin Island Country Club.
+Brown was born in Sarnia, Ontario on April 18, 1950.
+He was educated at the University of Western Ontario and Humber College, and worked as a funeral director before entering public life.
+He was a member of the Manitoulin Planning Board, and was president of the Manitoulin Island Country Club.

+Brown died on September 20, 2024, at the age of 74.